 Market risks in banking are caused by the banking books of member credit institutions, consisting of lending and deposits, wholesale market funding and investment and liquidity portfolios.
 The market risk exposure remained moderate during the financial period.
-The key market risk in banking is the interest rate risk in the banking book, which is monitored and limited using both the present value and income risk models.
+The key market risk of the POP Bank Group is the interest rate risk in the banking book, which is monitored and limited using both the present value and income risk models.
+The income risk of the amalgamation measured by the effect of one percentage point decrease in interest rates to 12 months net interest income was EUR 4.4 (3.5) million in 31.12.2017.
 The market risk is also caused by the investment activities of member credit institutions, the primary purposes of which are to invest the liquidity surplus and maintain liquidity reserves.
 Principally, the business activities of member credit institutions do not include actual trading.

-The market risk arising from investment activities is controlled through the allocation of asset categories and by using risk limits set for each asset category and counterparty.
+The market risk arising from investment activities is controlled through the allocation of asset categories and by using risk limits set for each asset category, risk type and counterparty.
 No currency risks are taken in lending.
 A member credit institution may use direct foreign currency-denominated investments, investments in structured products or derivative contracts only with the consent of the risk control function of the amalgamation.
 The use of derivatives is limited to the hedging of the interest rate risk in banking books.